-- DMG is a nonprofit game arts organization founded in 2012, and provides work space, community and educational programming for queer, genderqueer, nonbinary and trans and cis women interested in all aspects of games – from art to programming, critique to play.
+- DMG is a nonprofit game arts organization founded in 2012, and provides work space, community and educational programming for queer and gender-marginalized people interested in making and playing all kinds of games

 - Our workshops are free for members, so if you haven't joined already, check out dmg.to/membership for more information.